matthew-spire/AndroidInterviewQuestions/KotlinInterviewQuestions.md

 - **Companion Object in Kotlin**
   - Declared inside a class and marked with the `companion` keyword
   - Used to create members (functions and variables) that can be accessed without having an instance of the class, much like `static` members in Java
-  - Access the members of the companion function within the class without having an instance of the class
+  - Access the members of the companion object within the class without having an instance of the class
   - common usage of companion objects is when you need a factory method that can return an instance of the class
 <br></br>